-ife comes at you with all sorts of challenges — both predictable and unpredictable ones.
+ife comes at you with all sorts of challenges — both predictable and unpredictable.
 Navigating these challenges can feel debilitating, overwhelming and stressful.
-And the worst part is, you feel like you’re navigating through them alone.
+They can make it hard to concentrate while working, hard to connect with your friends and family, hard to do the things you know are good for you and deep down you want to accomplish.

-These challenges completely upend your life.
-It’s hard to concentrate at work, to connect with your friends and family, and to do the things you know are good for you (like exercise, sleep, eating well).
-You can’t talk to anyone about what’s going on and how you feel, or if you do try to talk to them it feels like they don’t understand.
-Reaching out just makes you feel more alone.
+And the worst part is, you probably feel like you’re navigating through them alone.
+Often you can’t talk to anyone about what’s going on and how you feel.
+Or if you do try to talk to someone it feels like they don’t understand.
+The thought of reaching out just makes you feel more isolated.

 Therapy with Me

-I’ll provide you the space you need to express your concerns and feel supported through this time, while brainstorming different techniques and ideas for how best to re-connect with yourself and those around you.
+I’ll provide you the space you need to express your concerns and feel supported through this time, while brainstorming different techniques and ideas for how best to reconnect with yourself and those around you.

 That’s where I come in.
 You’re not alone, and I can help you.

+Parents often feel overwhelmed and worried about their children – struggling to connect with, understand, and effectively set boundaries for their kids.
 We will talk about the ways you feel connected to your kids as well as the ways you feel you might have lost your connection to them – like there is a barrier you can’t seem to break through.
 This may bring up memories from your own childhood, of being a kid and being parented.
 We can explore the ways this might be impacting your current relationship with your kids.

 A Little About Me